 |the avoid list||3%||foods||nutrients|

-So that brings us to the end of the food lists section.
 I hope you find an approach that will suit your current goals and situation and have a glimpse of how you can continue to move your health forward.

 I have intentionally included a lot of data in these tables to allow you to fully understand the pros and cons of each approach and compare the nutritional options you might be interested in.
-I hope you will dig into the data in the table for the short list of approaches that you may be interested in.

 If you want to learn more about how these lists were developed I invite you to read on to learn about nutrient density, insulin load and energy density, and how they can be combined, using the Nutrient Optimiser algorithm to optimise our food choices.